It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Insomnia

-Insomnia is a common condition that causes disrupted or irregular sleeping patterns.
-It’s categorised by consistent difficulty falling or staying asleep, even when you feel physically and/or emotionally exhausted.
+Insomnia is a common condition characterised by difficulty falling or staying asleep regularly, even when you feel physically and/or emotionally exhausted.

-We all suffer from short-term insomnia from time to time – for example, when we’re nervous about something.
-But, when symptoms appear at least three times a week for longer than a month, this is classed as chronic insomnia.
+We all suffer from short-term insomnia from time to time – for example, when we’re nervous.
+But symptoms that appear at least three times a week for longer than a month are classed as chronic insomnia.

 In many cases, lifestyle changes can help treat insomnia.
-For example, reducing screen time before bed, exercising, sticking to a bedtime routine, and creating a relaxing sleeping environment.
-Though, in some cases, professional help may be required.
+For example, exercising, reducing screen time before bed, sticking to a bedtime routine, and creating a relaxing sleeping environment.
+Though in some cases, you may need to speak to your GP to access additional help and support.

 sleep apnea

-Sleep apnea is a condition where breathing stops and starts during sleep.
-It can cause people to snore heavily, make gasping and snorting noises, and wake a lot throughout the night.
-This often results in disrupted sleep and daytime tiredness.
+Sleep apnoea is a condition where breathing stops and starts during sleep.
+It can cause people to snore heavily, make gasping and snorting noises, and wake up throughout the night – often resulting in disrupted sleep and daytime tiredness.

-The most common type is obstructive sleep apnea, which is caused by blocked airways.
-Another less common type is central sleep apnea, which is caused by a failed connection between the brain and muscles responsible for breathing.
+The most common type is obstructive sleep apnoea, caused by blocked airways.
+Another type is central sleep apnoea, which happens when the connection between the brain and muscles responsible for breathing fail.

-It’s important to speak to your doctor if you think you may have sleep apnea as it can sometimes be a predictor of an underlying health condition.
-If necessary, they may refer you to a specialist sleep clinic for further tests.
+In mild cases, sleep apnoea doesn’t require treatment.
+However, it’s always important to speak to your doctor if you think you have it, to rule out any underlying health conditions.
+Your GP may refer you to a sleep clinic for further tests, if necessary

-However, in mild cases, sleep apnea doesn’t require treatment.
-Many people use a CPAP machine, which is placed over the mouth and nose to help you breathe during the night.
-These are provided for free on the NHS where required.
+Many people with sleep apnoea use a CPAP machine, placed over the mouth and nose, to help them breathe during the night.
+These are provided for free on the NHS where suitable.

 Restless leg syndrome and periodic limb movements

-Both restless leg syndrome (RLS) and periodic limb movements (PLMS) are distressing and can be disruptive to sleep.
+Both restless leg syndrome (RLS) and periodic limb movements (PLMS) are distressing and can disturb sleep.
 RLS is a neurological condition that causes an overwhelming urge to move your legs.
 PLMS are involuntary, repetitive movements of the arms and legs during sleep that occur more than 15 times per hour.

-The exact cause of these conditions is unknown, however studies show that the risk of RLS and PLMS almost doubles with age.
-According to the Sleep Health Foundation, PLMS affects up to 40% of people over the age of 65.
+The exact cause of these conditions is unknown.
+However, studies show that the risk of RLS and PLMS almost doubles with age.
+According to the Sleep Health Foundation, PLMS affects up to 40% of people over 65.

 Mild cases of RLS and PLMS can usually be treated with lifestyle changes such as quitting smoking, exercising regularly, and practising healthy sleep habits.
 However, if symptoms are more severe, medication may be required.
 If you think you have RLS or PLMS, it’s best to book an appointment with your GP.